 But there are great and inexpensive options – which can be used easily with Tangerine.

-In the next few minutes, we will show how to Wire your money if you have your savings in Tangerine and we will also recommend the three best services to save money and minimise stress.
+In the next few minutes, we will show how to Wire your money if you have your savings in Tangerine and we will also recommend the three best services to save money and minimize stress.

 Let’s dive in.